All Products

 Important

 If you export data over the Amazon S3 protocol, you must use http://, https://, or s3:// as the URI schema at the beginning of the URL of the destination storage system regardless of the cloud service provider.
-Otherwise, the ERROR 1105 (HY000): errCode = 2, detailMessage = Unknown properties: [s3.region, s3.endpoint, s3.secret_key, s3.access_key] error message appears.
+Otherwise, the ERROR 1105 (HY000): errCode = 2, detailMessage = Unknown properties: [s3.region, s3.endpoint, s3.secret_key, s3.access_key] error message is displayed.

 SET enable_parallel_outfile = true;